Eurovision Song Contest 2019: Ticket sales controversy

 The ticket prices for the year's event sparked criticism, both in Israel and abroad, with The Times of Israel calling them "likely the most expensive ever for Eurovision".
 Explanations for the high prices included the high cost of living in Israel and the fact that the Israeli government was not subsidising the Eurovision production.
 Although the venue could hold up to 10,000 people, only 7,300 seats were available because of the size of the stage, the technical equipment and the security features.
 Of those 7,300 seats, 3,000 had been reserved for the EBU, leaving only 4,300 for fans so that demand exceeded supply.

-On 3 March 2019, ticket sales were frozen because of irregularities noticed by the Oversight Committee of Kan.
-Hebrew-language Israeli media reported tickets being illegally resold for more than twice their original price.
-Public Security Minister Gilad Erdan ordered an investigation into the situation.

-On 14 March 2019, tickets sales resumed.
-According to Kan, 220 improperly-purchased tickets to the final live show were revoked and were sold again in the second round of ticket sales.
+On 3 March 2019, ticket sales were frozen due to irregularities noticed by the oversight committee of Kan.
+Israeli media reported tickets being illegally resold for more than twice their original price.
+Public security minister Gilad Erdan ordered an investigation into the situation.
+Ticket sales resumed on 14 March; according to Kan, 220 improperly-purchased tickets to the final live show were revoked and sold again in the second round of sales.